DevSolanki-works/DevSolanki-works/README.md

 # Hey there, I'm Dev 👋

 🚀 Aspiring AI/ML Developer | Exploring Generative AI
-💡 Learning Python, Transformers, NLP, and Prompt Engineering
+💡 Learning Python and C++, Transformers, NLP, and Prompt Engineering
 📂 This is where I share my AI projects, experiments, and ideas
 🛠️ Currently working on: Text generation, AI chatbots, and ML models